NBA dress code: Support

 The dress code was announced as a direct consequence of the Malice at the Palace, as the NBA sought to undo its image problems, which were hurting its business.
 In 2019, Stern said that the National Basketball Players Association (NBPA), the labor union representing NBA players, originally supported the idea of a dress code, although the NBPA then attacked Stern after he announced the dress code.
 Charles Barkley, in a 2005 interview on The Tonight Show with Jay Leno, conceded that there were racial overtones with the new dress code, but he generally supported it.
 Barkley said that bosses at all businesses are entitled to enact dress codes, and that athletes influence young fans.

 Writing for Rolling Stone in 2016, Zack Graham said that although players were initially critical of the dress code, "Over the years, NBA players accepted, then embraced and eventually began to have fun with the new dress code, changing men's fashion in the process."
-This was also seen as a business opportunity, as NBA superstars often wanted to be the first to sport the newest fashion trends, with some collaborating with fashion houses create collections.
-Consequently numerous official NBA events including press conferences were being viewed as catwalks.
+This was also seen as a business opportunity, as NBA superstars often wanted to be the first to sport the newest fashion trends, with some collaborating with fashion houses to create collections.
+Consequently, numerous official NBA events, including press conferences, were being viewed as catwalks.
 Younger players, however, disliked the pressure to wear similarly expensive fashions as top players.